jeremychone/rust-devai/README.md

 - `init` sub-command - initialize or update the `.devai/` folder (non-destructive, only adds files that are missing)
 - `run` sub-command
     - The first argument is the command name.
-    - `-f` the file name or glob input files as items.
+    - `-f` the file name or glob input files as inputs.
 Can have multiple `-f`
     - `--verbose` (`-v`) will print the rendered output in the command line.
     - `--dry req` will perform a dry run of the request by just running the **data** and **instruction** sections.
 Use `--verbose` to print out the sections.
     - `--dry res` will perform a dry run of the request, send it to the AI, and return the AI output (does not return data).
 Use `--verbose` to see what has been sent and returned.